carltongibson/djangocon-sprints/README.md

 - Visit https://code.djangoproject.com/query — It will show all open tickets.
-  Some 1300-odd.
+  Around 1000.
 That's too many.
 We need to filter if we're going to get anywhere.

 - Visit https://dashboard.djangoproject.com — this shows some number and the